ruffyontheweb/notes/env/grub.md

 ### GRUB and GPT
 *Occasionally you need to install grub to a hard drive with GPT.*

-You need to prepare the hard drive with GPT a small partition set to [BIOS Boot partition][0].
+You need to prepare the hard drive with GPT a small partition that is set to [BIOS Boot partition][0].
 Using `gdisk` to create an extra partition, usually 1MB, at the beginning of your hard drive.
 Typically, the normal partition starts at sector 2048 so you should have enough space for the next partition and it is still aligned well.
 Set the type to `EF02` and